joelmoran101/load-json-data/README.md

 A React application that displays interactive Plotly charts stored in MongoDB Atlas, connecting to two different backend APIs (Express.js & FastAPI) with dynamic filtering capabilities.

-🚀 Vite Migration Complete!
-⚠️ Important Update: This project has been successfully migrated from Create React App (CRA) to Vite for better performance and modern tooling.
+⚠️ This project has been bootstrapped with Vite for better performance and modern tooling.

-Original CRA version: Available on fastAPI branch Current Vite version: On vite-migration branch

-Why We Migrated to Vite

-Create React App was officially deprecated and is no longer maintained.
-Besides, Vite offers:
+Vite offers:

 ⚡ Lightning-fast development server (222ms startup vs several seconds).
 It makes coding a lot faster 🔥 Instant hot module replacement (HMR)